 Srdan Verstovsek, MD PhD; Jamile M. Shammo, MD; and Ruben Mesa, MD

-Srdan Verstovsek, MD, PhD; Jamile M. Shammo, MD; and Ruben Mesa, MD, review the triggers to begin treatment for polycythemia vera and the goals of therapy.
+Srdan Verstovsek, MD, PhD; Jamile M. Shammo, MD; and Ruben Mesa, MD, discuss the importance of a risk-based approach to therapy for polycythemia vera, as well as treatment options and assessing response to therapy.

 Srdan Verstovsek, MD, PhD: The 2 basic factors that we utilize in everyday practice to assess the risk of blood clot in patients with PV [polycythemia vera] are an age over 60 or a history of blood clot.
 If one or the other is present, then that patient is really in need of something more than phlebotomy and aspirin (to decrease the risk of blood clotting).

 Traditionally, the first 2 choices that you have—equally level in the guidelines—are hydroxyurea or interferon.
 In everyday practice, my impression in the United States is that most of the patients are given hydroxyurea.
 It’s an oral chemotherapy agent, which aims to decrease the blood cell count and eliminate the need for phlebotomy.
 So, one would start with 1 pill a day, usually, and titrate up or down (based on the need to control the blood cell count), with a goal to have hematocrit below 45%.
 As an alternative, in some patients—particularly, younger patients whom we do not want to be exposed to chemotherapy for the first time in their life, or in women who would like to become pregnant—because chemotherapy can cause harm, interferon is preferred.
 So, there are patients who are actually given, in everyday practice, interferon.
 This is a biological agent.
 Usually, it’s injectable under the skin, administered once a week.
 It is an established mode of therapy, as well.